secure-compilation/SECOMP/README.md

 for a simple compartmentalized addition example available at `test/compartments/add.c`, run from the `test/compartments` folder:

-    [compartments]$ ../../ccomp -c add.c
+    [compartments]$ ../../ccomp -c -dcapasm add.c

-The compiler automatically produces an additional file, `out.cap_asm`, with the capability assembly code for the given program.
+The compiler automatically produces an additional file, `add.cap_asm`, with the capability assembly code for the given program.

 Note that not all instructions are fully supported by the pretty-printer at the